wmfs/tymly/packages/pg-concat/README.md

 # pg-concat

-> Takes an object with a structure for concatenating 1 or more database columns, exporting the concatenated string.
+> Takes an array of parts and returns the necessary PostgreSQL expression to concatenate them.

 ## Usage